Discovering Meditation Home Page Next Talk

 Retreatant: Because they are almost always there.

 Godwin: Exactly.
 From the time we wake up to the time we go to sleep thought continues.
-So one reason is because there is this continuity of thoughts.
 And even when we go to sleep the dreams we have can be seen as a continuation of our thoughts.
-So this is what happens in everyday life.
+So this continuity of thoughts is what happens in everyday life.
 And what happens to you when you are meditating?
 Is there any difference?

-Retreatant: Sometimes I succeed to be in the present moment, then the emotions come up.
+Retreatant: Sometimes I succeed in abiding in the present moment, then emotions come up.

 Godwin: They are just coming.
-They are just coming mechanically, habitually, repetitively throughout the day, whether you are meditating or not meditating there is no difference.
-This is something very interesting, very important to discover, that they just arise mechanically, habitually.
+They come mechanically, habitually, repetitively throughout the day; whether you are meditating or not there is no difference.
+This is a very interesting and important discovery, to realise that they just arise mechanically and habitually.
 And then what do we do?
 Do we allow them to just come and go?

 Retreatant: Mostly we react in some way.

 And this process of reacting is how thoughts are related to emotions.
-So one thing we might try to do is to see how far we can allow them to come and allow them to go on their way, learning not to react to them.
-And if you can do that there is no need to stop thoughts, no need to get rid of thoughts, no need to get angry with thoughts.
-Then you come to an experience that whether there are thoughts or whether there are no thoughts makes no difference because the mind is not reacting.
+One thing we could try to do is to see how far we can allow them to come and go on their way without reacting to them.
+If you can do that there is no need to stop thoughts, to get rid of them, or get angry with them.
+You will reach a stage in which whether there are thoughts or not makes no difference because the mind is not reacting.

 Another interesting thing we do with these reactions is that we create stories.
-Perhaps constructing stories, manufacturing stories, creating stories from what has happened in the past, or what is going to happen in the future, or even sometimes from hearing things, seeing things, in the present.
+We construct, manufacture and create stories from what has happened in the past, or what is going to happen in the future, or even sometimes from hearing and seeing things in the present.
 Constructing, constructing.

 Godwin: Yes, we can create a story out of that.
 Someone is sitting next to us and the person is making a very unpleasant noise.
 Why is this person sitting next to me?
 And why is she making this noise?
 I have been eating now for 20 minutes, but she is continuing to make the same noise.
 I think she is doing this to agitate me!

 We are laughing.
 But this is exactly what we do.
 A very good example, I can go on and on.
 Yesterday we spoke of monsters, emotions.
-And in the story you see how many monsters can come at the same time?
-With just this woman sitting there we can have many monsters coming.
-We can have anger, and because of anger we can have guilt, and because of anger and guilt we can be confused, and because we are confused - what is another emotion that can arise?
-Then you look around and see other people are sitting so calmly, and you feel jealous.
-You see how from this little sound, from this very little sound, within a few minutes four or five monsters can come.
-Aren't we funny?
-You see how we can be destructive with our thoughts?
+In this story, you see how many monsters can come at the same time - with just this woman sitting there.
+We can have anger, and because of anger we can have guilt, and because of anger and guilt we can be confused, and because we are confused we can feel jealous when we look around and see other people sitting so calmly.
+You see how from this little noise, four or five monsters can come within a few minutes.
+Aren’t we funny?
+See how we can be so destructive with our thoughts!

-The other day a similar thing was happening.
+The other day, a similar thing happened.
 Marcus was playing football, you remember?
 We could have made a huge story out of that.
-Ah, Susie, you want to share something?

 Retreatant: I thought: now why has Marcus gone out to play football?
-Ah, I am sure that Godwin has told him that he can do this at meditation time so that we can observe our thoughts!
+I am sure Godwin has told him he can do this at meditation time so that we can observe our thoughts!

-You see the implications of some of the meditation techniques, like focusing on breathing, where we are taught to be just in the reality of the present moment, and then to understand and see through the constructions that we make from our thoughts.
-So that we can have an understanding, a realisation, or distinguishing of what is real and what is unreal and what we are constructing.
+You see the implications of some of the meditation techniques, like focusing on breathing, where we are taught to be just in the reality of the present moment, so that we understand and can see through the constructions that we make from our thoughts to thereby achieve an understanding, a realisation, an ability to distinguish what is real and unreal, and what are mental constructs.

-So I think in everyday life this is the real challenge we have.
-I'll be speaking more about it on the last day, because we realise that in a sense there is no difference between what is happening here, and what is happening in everyday life in relation to thoughts.
-So in everyday life I feel that what we can work with - more than states of calm and clarity - what we can explore, what we can investigate is this very interesting and important area of thoughts and emotions, how they interact, and how we use them to construct stories.
-And then how we become victims of the stories we have constructed ourselves.
+I think in everyday life this is the real challenge we have.
+I’ll be speaking more about it on the last day, because we realise that in a sense there is no difference between what is happening here and what is happening in everyday life in relation to thoughts.
+I feel that what we can work with - more than states of calmness and clarity - what we can explore and investigate in everyday life is this very interesting and important area of thoughts and emotions, in terms of how they interact and how we use them to construct stories, and then how we become victims of the stories we have constructed ourselves.

 Reacting to our Thoughts

-So this is one very important insight, discovery, exploration we can do in relation to thoughts.
 Another important discovery we can make is how to work with the thoughts we are having and our states of mind.
-So I would like to suggest that what can be more useful, more meaningful in meditation is not so much to be concerned about the thoughts, but to work with our state of mind in relation to the thoughts that are coming and going.
+What is more useful and meaningful in meditation is not so much to be concerned about the thoughts, but to work with our states of mind in relation to the thoughts that are coming and going.

 In this connection there is a beautiful metaphor that is used in Tibetan Buddhism which I like very much.
-It is where the mind is compared to the spacious sky and thoughts are compared to clouds: that is very beautiful.
-So that in practical terms, you allow thoughts to come and go like the clouds and then you remain in a non-reactive state with this spaciousness.
+In the metaphor, the mind is compared to the spacious sky and the thoughts to clouds.
+That is very beautiful.
+In practical terms, it means you allow thoughts to come and go like the clouds and yet you remain in a non-reactive state with this spaciousness.

-And as we are still human, it is nice to be human with some of the clouds, with some of the thoughts, and I am sure we will be reacting to some of them.
-And then when there is a reaction, this is where we can use thoughts creatively, so then you explore and investigate the reactions.
+However, as we are still human, I am sure we will be reacting to some of them; even though it is nice to be human with some of the clouds, with some of the thoughts.
+As a reaction is when we use thoughts creatively, we can explore and investigate our reactions.

 Judgements

-Then you will understand that these reactions are generally related to this very strong habit we have of making judgements, of giving plusses and minuses.
-We need to learn about the judgements we make, and sometimes we need to use judgements functionally.
-But this simple way of putting it, understanding our plusses and minuses, I feel it opens up a very, very important area where we can explore how we are relating to ourselves and how we are relating to others with this process of giving plusses and giving minuses.
+You will understand that these reactions are generally related to this very strong habit we have of making judgments, of giving plusses and minuses.
+We need to learn about the judgments we make, understanding that sometimes we need to use judgements functionally.
+However, understanding this process of giving plusses and minuses also opens up a very, very important area for us to explore regarding how we relate to ourselves and how we relate to others.

-Again what is interesting is that we never question our plusses and minuses!
-From where have they come?
+Again what is interesting is we never question the plusses and minuses we give!
+Where do they come from?
 Who taught us to be our own teachers, giving ourselves marks and so on?

 Retreatant: We ourselves, because we behave like we think we have to, or how we ought to behave.

-Godwin: So we have first of all got it from society, we have got it from others.
+Godwin: So first of all we got it from society; we got it from others.

 Retreatant: Or from meditation.

-Godwin: From meditation, very good - I will speak about that.
-And here again what we are doing most of the time is to use the plusses and minuses in a destructive way.
-It is a real test we have, a real challenge we have, how to use thoughts creatively, how to use thoughts functionally, and to see the difference when we are using them in a very destructive way, creating suffering for oneself and creating suffering for others.
+Godwin: Very good.
+I will speak about that.
+Here again what we are doing most of the time is to use the plusses and minuses in a destructive way.
+It is a real test, a real challenge for us to use thoughts consructively and functionally, and to know the difference when we are using them in a very destructive way, creating suffering for ourselves and others.

-Let's take how meditators in a meditation retreat use plusses and minuses in the context of meditation.
-So you have one sitting where your mind is calm, is very clear, is very peaceful, and you come to the conclusion: at last it is working!
-Maybe I should now go deeper in meditation, maybe I should go to Sri Lanka or Burma, and deepen my practice and enhance my practice, and so on, and so on.
+Let’s take how meditators in a retreat use plusses and minuses in the context of meditation.
+Perhaps in one sitting your mind is calm, very clear and peaceful, and so you conclude: At last it is working!
+Maybe now I should go deeper into meditation.
+Maybe I should go to Sri Lanka or Burma to deepen and enhance my practice, and so on, and so forth.

-Now the next sitting after lunch, feeling sleepy, feeling drowsy, no calm, the person next to you is moving around, maybe he has a cold, or whatever.
-Big, big minus.
-Big minus, thinking: During the morning sitting I had a pleasant experience, but I know in the long run these things don't work for me.
+But at the next sitting after lunch, feeling sleepy, drowsy and experiencing no calm because the person next to you is moving around, you give a big, big minus, thinking: I had a pleasant experience during this morning sitting, but I know in the long run these things don’t work for me.
 I have never succeeded in life!
-So you can feel worthless, you can feel hopeless, you can feel useless, and then you compare yourself with others.
-One identity arises in the morning, another identity in the afternoon.
+So you feel worthless, hopeless and useless, especially when you compare yourself with others.
+One identity arises in the morning, and another in the afternoon.
 So this is what happens to meditators in retreats.
-You see how important our thoughts are, you see how important our plusses and minuses are.
+You see how important our thoughts are, how important our plusses and minuses are.

-Then I am sure we are doing the same thing in retreats when we judge others.
-This judging is first about ourselves, and then we do the same with others.
+I am sure we are doing the same thing when we judge others in retreats.
+We first judge ourselves, and then we do the same with others.
 How do we judge others in a meditation retreat?
 Any experiences?
-Our likes, our dislikes, our plusses, our minuses, do we ever question them?
-And the danger is we think they are always correct!
+Think about this - do we ever question our likes and dislikes, our plusses and minuses?
+The danger is we think they are always correct!
 Especially when we are judging other people, but even about ourselves, we are so certain, no question about it.

 Exploring our Conclusions

-Our conclusions, is it easy to change our conclusions?
+Our conclusions?
+Is it easy to change our conclusions?
 Our assumptions?
 We become so fixed with them.
-And if someone questions them, another reaction.
+And if someone questions them, we get another reaction.
 This came to me very clearly on one occasion; I just remember it now.
 I go to a so-called psychiatric clinic once a week when I am in Sri Lanka.
-It's a big joke among my friends, they say: Godwin goes to a psychiatric clinic once a week, claiming to help the people there, but we don't know who is helping whom!
+It’s a big joke among my friends, they say: Godwin goes to a psychiatric clinic once a week, claiming to help the people there, but we don’t know who is helping whom!

-So in one of these clinics I met a young man: very, very sharp, very intelligent, with a very clear mind, a law student.
-He told me that he has a problem in his spine.
-He said that his spine is not correct, not straight, and that people can see it, and when people see it they talk about it, they laugh at it, so it is really a serious problem for him.
-It really makes him sad and depressed.
-So he doesn't like to go out, he likes to stay in his room, and so on.
+In one of these clinics I met a young man, a law student with a very, very sharp, very intelligent, and very clear mind.
+He told me he had a problem with his spine.
+He said his spine was not correct, not straight, and that people could see it.
+And when people notice it, they talk about it and laugh at it.
+So it was really a serious problem for him.
+It really made him sad and depressed.
+Because of this problem, he doesn’t like to go out, he preferred to stay in his room.

-I realised that actually there was nothing wrong with his spine but it was mostly in his head, with his thoughts, with his thinking, with his beliefs, with his conclusions.
-And when I tried to tell him this, he dismissed it.
-Then it occurred to me to say: Alright, shall we take a x-ray?
-Yes, he said, why not?
-Very simple, so we take one.
-So the x-ray came back and the spine was quite normal.
-He looks at it and he said: Yes, but my problem did not show up on the x-ray!
+I realised actually there was nothing wrong with his spine.
+The problem lies with his thoughts, his thinking, his beliefs, his conclusions.
+When I tried to tell him this, he dismissed it.
+Then it occurred to me to say: Alright, shall we take an x-ray?
+Yes, he said.
+Why not?
+So we took one, and when the x-ray came back, it showed the spine was quite normal.
+He looked at it and he said: Yes, but my problem did not show up on the x-ray!

-And at that moment what I thought was more about me rather than about that person.
-I thought: Who knows, some of the conclusions I have, some of the assumptions I have, some of the plusses and minuses that I give - all this can be just like this person, who knows?
+At that moment, I thought: Who knows, some of the conclusions and assumptions I have, including some of the plusses and minuses that I give could all be just like this person?

 So it was clear to me that we live in a private world of our own.
 We have constructed a private world from our experiences, from our plusses and minuses and so on, and we are living in that private world.
-And this private world does not correspond to reality.
-And again from this private world we project our plusses, our minuses, our judgements, so we gather more and more experiences into our private world.
+This private world does not correspond to reality.
+Again from this private world we project our plusses, our minuses, our judgments, and we gather more and more experiences into our private world.

-This is why there is no communication between people.
-People living each in their private worlds, how can there be any communication?
+That is why there is no communication between people.
+How can there be any communication if everyone is living each in their private worlds?
 That day one of the retreatants said it very well: We are wearing coloured glasses.

-So in meditation what we are trying to do is, at least in the first place, to acknowledge this, understand this, then to see how our private world, our subjective world, how the world we have created functions, how it operates.
-So you see the importance of being aware, do you see the importance of being alert and awake about how our minds operate?
-And then slowly, gently, tenderly, and as I have been emphasising very much, from our own experience, learning to see things as they really are.
+So in meditation what we are trying to do is, at least in the first place, to acknowledge this, 103 understand this, and then to see how our private world, our subjective world, how the world we have created functions and operates.
+So you see the importance of being aware?
+Do you see the importance of being alert and awake about how our minds operate?
+And then slowly, gently, tenderly, as I have been emphasising very much, learning to see things as they really are from our own experiences.

-I'll be talking more about this meditation that we have been trying to do, where we allow thoughts, emotions, sensations to arise, and learn to see them just as they are, without a plus, without a minus, and see the difference it makes to us.
+I’ll be talking more about this meditation that we have been trying to do, where we allow thoughts, emotions, sensations to arise, and learn to see them just as they are, without a plus or minus, and to see the difference it makes to us.

 Making Discoveries about our Thoughts